Bounded Littlewood identities: Rogers--Ramanujan identities

-\subsec{Rogers--Ramanujan identities} Starting with the pioneering papers \cite{LM78a,LM78b,LW81a,LW81b,LW82,LW84}, the link between affine Lie algebras and vertex operator algebras on the one hand and Rogers--Ramanujan identities on the other is by now well established, see also \cite{ASW99,BCFK14,Capparelli96,CF13,CKLMQRS14,FF93,FM12,KLRS14,MP87,WZ12}.
-Nonetheless, examples of $q$-series (as opposed to combinatorial) identities that lift classical Rogers--Ramanujan-type identities to affine Lie algebra at arbitrary rank and level while still permitting a product form, are rare.
-Recently Griffin \textit{et al.} \cite{GOW14} showed how to use combinatorial character identities of the type proven in Section~\ref{Sec_char} to obtain doubly-infinite families of Rogers--Ramanujan identities, including a generalisation of the Rogers--Ramanujan \cite{Rogers94} and Andrews--Gordon \cite{Andrews74,Gordon61} identities to the affine Lie algebra $\A_{2n}^{(2)}$.
-Following the approach of \cite{GOW14} we prove several new doubly-infinite families of Rogers--Ramanujan identities.
+Starting with the pioneering series of papers \cite{LM78a,LM78b,LW81a,LW81b,LW82,LW84}, the link between affine Lie algebras and vertex operator algebras on the one hand and Rogers--Ramanujan identities on the other is by now well established, see also \cite{ASW99,BCFK14,Capparelli96,CF13,CKLMQRS14,FF93,FM12,KLRS14,MP87,WZ12}.
+Nonetheless, examples of $q$-series identities (as opposed to combinatorial identities) that lift classical Rogers--Ramanujan-type identities to affine Lie algebra at arbitrary rank and level while still permitting a product form, are rare.
+Recently Griffin et al.~\cite{GOW14} showed how to use combinatorial character formulas of the type proven in Section~\ref{Sec_char} to obtain doubly-infinite families of Rogers--Ramanujan identities, including a generalisation of the Rogers--Ramanujan \cite{Rogers94} and Andrews--Gordon \cite{Andrews74,Gordon61} identities to the affine Lie algebra $\mathrm{A}_{2n}^{(2)}$.
+Following the approach of \cite{GOW14}, we prove several new doubly-infinite families of Rogers--Ramanujan identities, including a $\mathrm{B}_n^{(1)}$ generalisation of Bressoud's Rogers--Ramanujan identities for even moduli \cite{Bressoud80a,Bressoud80b}.

-\begin{theorem}[$\A_{2n}^{(2)}$-Rogers--Ramanujan identities] Let $m,n$ be positive integers.
+\begin{theorem}[$\mathrm{A}_{2n}^{(2)}$ Rogers--Ramanujan identities] Let $m,n$ be positive integers.
 Then

 for $\kappa:=m+2n+1$, and

 for $\kappa:=2m+2n+1$. \end{theorem}

 \begin{proof} To prove \eqref{Eq_RR1} we apply the specialisation